 - Interest rate risk: The risk associated with an interest bearing asset, such as a bond, due to variability of interest rates.
 There is an inverse relationship between fixed interest rates and price.
 When interest rates fall, prices of fixed rate bonds rise and vice-a-versa.
 This risk is not present in floating rate notes (FRNs), which as the name implies, have the coupon or interest payments linked to a floating benchmark, typically the 90 day bank bill swap rate or BBSW.

-In conclusion, bonds are safer than equities as they sit higher in the capital structure.
-In stressed market conditions, investments that sit low or lowest in the capital structure and are highest risk will show more volatility than the lower risk investments such as senior debt, which sits higher in the capital structure (as shown in the above diagram)..
+In conclusion, bonds are safer than equities in the same company as they sit higher in the capital structure.
+In stressed market conditions, investments that sit low or lowest in the capital structure and are highest risk will show more volatility than the lower risk investments such as senior debt, which sits higher in the capital structure (as shown in the above diagram).

 Issuer is the entity (or borrower) that issues the bond to raise money from investors.
 Issuers in the Australian bond market include the Commonwealth Government, state governments and territories, financial institutions and corporations.